-Secondly, I hope to be very transparent with you, speaking from my heart, in telling you my experience with NABVETS during the past three (3) years.
+Secondly, I hope to be very transparent with you, speaking from my heart, in telling you my experience with NABVETS since I joined.
 I hope that after reading this article, you will understand why I posed the following two questions to the veterans who recruited me, and was responsible for me joining NABVETS.
 The two questions I asked:

 Was NABVETS an all-Black organization?

 The answer to both questions was “NO.” I submitted my application and was appointed the Regional Chaplain of Region V, Fayetteville, North Carolina.
 I would like for us to now consider the nature of the two questions I asked as they relate to NABVETS.

 The first question I asked: “Was NABVETS an all-Black organization?“ – This has to do with nationality.
 I am so glad that when I asked Commander Richard Kingsberry, our North Carolina State Commander (NCSCC), this question, he informed me that it was not all-Black — that NABVETS was for ALL veterans.
 I am so glad to know that we have such a servant’s heart, and a positive attitude that we are willing to extend a helping hand to all our veterans who have served, and given their lives in defense of this great country of ours.
 I am so very honored to have served for twenty-one (21) years with such a great company of comrades in arms.
 While it is true that NABVETS was organized in 1969 by seven (7) Black veterans, it was the expressed desire by the founders of NABVETS that it would be a service organization for ALL veterans, and this administration still honors that commitment.